metabase/metabase/docs/operations-guide/migrating-from-h2.md

-# Migrating from H2 database to a production database
+# Migrating from the default H2 database to a production database

 - [Metabase's application database](#metabases-application-database)
 - [Databases we recommend for a storing your Metabase application data](#databases-we-recommend-for-storing-your-metabase-application-data)